Claude API Pricing Guide — May 2026

 ModelInput / 1M tokensOutput / 1M tokensContext Window

 These prices apply to the standard real-time API.
+Opus 4.7 and Sonnet 4.6 now support 1M token context at flat rates with no surcharge.
 Anthropic also offers prompt caching, which reduces the cost of repeated prefixes in your prompts.
 Cached input tokens cost 90% less than standard input tokens, making it particularly effective for system prompts and few-shot examples that remain constant across requests.

 When to Use Each Claude Tier